IndriAI/public-docs/content/en/getting-started.en.md

 ### Output

-The *Output* is used similar to system out, but it supports rich media.
-You can print to it from the Editor using `print(...)` and from the Editor or Console using the "say" command, which is available in all supported languages.
+<p>The *Output* is used similar to system out, but it supports rich media.
+You can print to it from the Editor using `print(...)` and from the Editor or Console using the "say" command, which is available in all supported languages.</p><br/>

 **Python Example**